-In the open letter Chuluundorj said: “The General Intelligence Agency of Mongolia manufactured evidence and shamelessly brought a trumped-up case against me to silence me.
-I have been cut off from society for more than 100 days due to the deep infiltration of defenders of the People’s Republic of China into the Mongolian state.”
+In an open letter Chuluundorj said: “The General Intelligence Agency of Mongolia manufactured evidence and shamelessly brought a trumped-up case against me to silence me.”

 Liesl Gerntholtz, director of the PEN/Barbey Freedom to Write Center said: “The harsh and unjust verdict in Munkhbayar Chuluundorj’s trial is a grave violation of the fundamental right to free expression.
 The baseless national security charge against him is simply a tactic to silence dissent and eliminate voices critical of both the Mongolian government and China’s policies in Inner Mongolia”.